techieguy1/bash/README.md

 1. mkdir ~/.bash_resources
 2. Put aliases and exports files in ~/.bash_resources.

-   exports file is *not* included in git because there is some sensitive information in my files.
+   The original exports file is *not* included in git because it contains some sensitive information.
+I have created a sample exports file for which you can use.
+Just drop the .sample extension.

    Google how to create an export in bash if you are unsure.